AldonIsenberg11/Dev-Environment-Template/README.md

 ## 1. Editor and Configuration

 ##### Editor config | http://editorconfig.org/
-    Make sure your editor is compatible with your editor.
+    Make sure your editor is compatible with your editor

 ## 2. Package Management